MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/fusion-sensor-implementation-details.md

 # Fusion sensor implementation details

-\[Some information relates to pre-released product which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.\]

 This section provides implementation details about the Windows fusion sensor driver stack.

+>[!NOTE]
-**Note**  Partners cannot, and are not required to, implement a fusion driver.
-Microsoft provides the fusion driver binaries and these may not be replaced by partners.
+>Microsoft provides fusion driver binaries on some platforms and these cannot be replaced by partners.